ray-project/ray/doc/source/serve/tutorials/streaming.md

 This guide walks you through deploying a chatbot that streams output back to the user.
 We show

-* How to stream outputs from your Serve deployments
+* How to stream outputs from a Serve application
 * How to add WebSockets to your Serve deployments
 * How to batch requests when streaming output